X4J14/exo/README.md

 When secure mode is enabled `(:secure t)`, then property `(:signatures (...))` should be defined also.
 Secure mode guarantees that only signed modules by predefined keys can be installed or runned.
-In other words, install and run either with unsigned modules or modules signed by unknown keys will forbidden.
+In other words, installing and running either unsigned modules or modules signed by unknown keys will forbidden.

 Examples:
 ```lisp